open-contracting/deploy/docs/how-to/update.rst

 Remove content
 --------------

-If you delete a service, package, user, file, or authorized key from file, it will not be removed from the server.
+If you delete a file, service, package, user, authorized key, or Apache module from a file, it will not be removed from the server.
 To remove it, after you :doc:`deploy<deploy>`:

 Delete an authorized key
 ~~~~~~~~~~~~~~~~~~~~~~~~